r-owen/seguin_loom_server/README.md

 * In mock mode the web page shows a few extra controls for debugging.

-* Warning: automatic reload when you change the python code does not work;
+* Warning: the web server's automatic reload feature, which reloads Python code whenever you save changes, *does not work* with this software.
-  instead you have to kill the server with two control-C, then run it again.
+  Instead you have to kill the web server by typing control-C several times, until you get a terminal prompt, then run the server again.
   This may be a bug in uvicorn; see [this discussion](https://github.com/encode/uvicorn/discussions/2075) for more information.